-All sources detected in at least 4 filters were analysed via SED-fitting algorithms and values of age, mass and extinction were retrieved for each.
-Simple stellar population (SSP) models considering Padova-AGB evolutionary tracks with solar metallicity, the Milky Way extinction curve (Cardelli et al. 1989), and a uniformly sampled Kroupa (2001) stellar initial mass function were used (see Ashworth et al. 2017 for a generalization to a variable IMF).
+All sources detected in at least four filters were analysed via spectral energy distribution (SED)-fitting algorithms, and values of age, mass, and extinction were retrieved for each.
+Simple stellar population (SSP) models considering Padova-AGB evolutionary tracks with solar metallicity, the Milky Way extinction curve (Cardelli, Clayton & Mathis 1989), and a uniformly sampled Kroupa (2001) stellar initial mass function (IMF) were used (see Ashworth et al. 2017 for a generalization to a variable IMF).
 Nebular continuum emission is also taken into account in the fit.
 The details of the SED-fitting techniques are described in Adamo et al. (2017).

-The photometric completeness of the final cluster sample (2839 sources) and the comparison to older cluster catalogues of M51 were explored in Paper I. The completeness is discussed also in Appendix A, where we derive the completeness value for a mass-limited sample inside the sub-regions defined in Section 3.1.
+The photometric completeness of the final cluster sample (2839 sources) and the comparison to older cluster catalogues of M51 were explored in Paper I. The completeness is discussed also in Appendix A, where we derive the completeness value for a mass-limited sample inside the subregions defined in Section 3.1.